 - 1. Establish campus- and building-based Wellness Teams responsible for conducting entry screening. - a.
 Direct administrator to assign staff to Wellness Team. - 2.
 Post signage detailing symptoms at designated entry points. - 3.
 Screen student athletes as they arrive on campus in accordance with district student screening protocols. - a.
 Ensure Wellness Teams wear masks and gloves during screening. - b.
 See Entry Screening section for more detailed information. - 4.
 Require student athletes to self-monitor for symptoms, check their temperatures before coming to campus, and stay home when sick. - 5.
 Require physical distancing for coaches and student athletes, requiring them to stay at least 10 feet apart. - 6.
-Allow only outdoor activities. - 7.
-Prohibit all indoor activities and one-on-one drills. - 8.
-Allow only coaches to retrieve necessary equipment from the weight room. - 9.
+Encourage outdoor activities whenever possible. - 7.
+Ensure any necessary indoor activities and one-on-one drills adhere to physical distancing. - 8.
+Minimize the number of individuals in weight room to ensure physical distancing. - 9.
 Require student athletes to bring their own water, and ensure schools provide additional water on site. - 10.
 Follow mandated HISD heat procedures. - 11.
 Follow district infectious protocols for any students showing symptoms. - a.
 See Campus-Based Infection Protocols for more detailed information. - 12.
 Continue to monitor conditions, restricting access and canceling activities and practices as needed as health conditions change.